evanshortiss/summit-2020-rhmi-lab/ansible/README.md

 * AMQ Streams Operator installed on the RHMI v2 Cluster
 * Admin (e.g kube:admin) account for the OpenShift v4 Cluster

 ## Deployment Instructions

-Modify the `redhat-rhmi-smtp` secret in the `redhat-rhmi-operator` namespace to use non-dummy smtp credentials.
-This is required for 3scale tenants to be setup correctly.

-Next, run the command below in this folder to deploy the lab for 75 users.
-By default 75 users will be deployed if `lab_user_count` is not specified.
+Next, run the command below in this folder to deploy the lab for 50 users.
+By default 50 users will be deployed if `lab_user_count` is not specified.

 ```bash
 ansible-playbook playbooks/install.yml \